-- Avoid fried foods, creamy curry sauces, cream sauces such as Korma or Makhani, and foods made with coconut milk or a clarified butter call ghee.
+- Limit fried foods, creamy curry sauces, cream sauces such as Korma or Makhani, and foods made with coconut milk or a clarified butter call ghee.

 - Pasta dishes with a red or marinara sauce are lower in calories and saturated fat than sauces made with cream, butter, or cheese, or pesto.

 - Look for the word primavera, which means that the menu item contains vegetables and will not include creamy sauce.
 Order dishes with seafood, grilled meat, fish, chicken, or vegetables.

-- Avoid lasagna, antipasto, alfredo sauce, and garlic bread.
+- Limit lasagna, antipasto, alfredo sauce, and garlic bread.

-- Avoid fried or breaded dishes like chicken and eggplant parmesan or parmigiana.
+- Limit fried or breaded dishes like chicken and eggplant parmesan or parmigiana.

 - Watch out for large servings of pasta.
 Pair your pasta with a side salad so your meal is more balanced.